gwosc-tutorial/introduction_gwosc_data_files/README.md

 The tutorials come as Jupyter Notebooks and use the Python language.
 Each notebook illustrates a particular aspect of working with GWOSC data.
 The simplest option is to run them in order.
+Don't hesitate to extract part of the notebooks in your own scripts.

 ## How to run the notebooks?